mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 #### `timestampYYYYMMDDHHMMSS`

-Provided a timestamp in the [unix format](https://www.unixtimestamp.com/) returns it formatted as `YYYYMMDDHHMMSS`.
+Provided a timestamp in the [unix format](https://www.unixtimestamp.com/) returns it formatted as `YYYYMMDDHHMMSS` UTC.
 If the input is not a Unix timestamp returns an empty string.
 Example:

 ```
 output = "{% raw %}{{ #timestampYYYYMMDDHHMMSS }}{{ timestamp }}{{ /timestampYYYYMMDDHHMMSS }}{% endraw %}"